mrbusche/backseatfan.com/_posts/2010-01-05-matt-holliday-resigns-with-st-louis-cardinals.md

   </p>

   <p>
-    Anyone who wants to say, &#8220;that's a lot of money for a guy who can't catch a fly ball.&#8221; Shut your mouth, Holliday is a good defensive outfielder and he won't let that catch define his career.
+    Anyone who wants to say, "that's a lot of money for a guy who can't catch a fly ball."
+Shut your mouth, Holliday is a good defensive outfielder and he won't let that catch define his career.
   </p>
 </div>